RN to BSN Program Option

 In today’s world, nursing career advancement requires a higher level of education to be leaders that deliver quality, evidence-based care.
 We are focused on helping nurses in our community achieve advanced positions in nursing and healthcare.

 At Midland University, our 100% online RN to BSN program option allows students who currently hold their RN license to complete a Bachelor of Science in Nursing (BSN) while continuing to advance their nursing career.
 During this program option, students will:

 - Learn from expert faculty who understand how to utilize online coursework effectively

 - Complete community-based projects and clinical experiences

 - Earn a degree in as little as one year with six or eight-week online courses

 - Transfer in credits earned from previous degrees

 The RN to BSN program option was created out of a need to provide Registered Nurses a way to advance professionally as nurse leaders.
-To view more detailed information on the RN to BSN program outcomes and accreditation, please visit our Outcomes and Accreditation page.View Program Outcomes & Accreditation
+Please visit our Outcomes and Accreditation page to view more detailed information on the RN to BSN program outcomes and accreditation.View Program Outcomes & Accreditation

 Nursing Statistics with a BSN